BijanSN/Copula-Opinion-Pooling-application-on-yield-curves/README.md

 We are at the edge of a financial revolution.
 With the surge of data, machine learning and artificial intelligence techniques applied to finance are becoming more efficient at solving financial-related problems than us, humans.
 A legitimate controversial question can be brought here; Are we still going to be useful?
-Are we going to be useful in the future?
 What is the competitive advantage a human has over an algorithm?
 We believe it’s our intuition.
 The Black-Litterman model combines these two paradigms; By combining the expertise we gathered the last couples of years with our intuition, we can achieve better results, as seen